bigbang1112-cz/envimix-for-tmuf/README.md

 ## CLI build

 For 100% offline control, you can use the CLI version.
-Drag and drop your desired replays onto the EnvimixForTmufCLI(.exe).
+Drag and drop your desired maps onto the EnvimixForTmufCLI(.exe).

 **The installation paths still suggest ManiaPlanet paths, which is an oversight.** This will be possible to control in the future and fixed for this scenario.